Towards generalizable and interpretable three-

-We propose to recast 3D multi-object tracking (MOT) from RGB cameras as an Inverse Neural Rendering (INR) problem, by optimizing via a differentiable rendering pipeline over the latent space of pre-trained 3D object representations and retrieve the latents that best represent object instances in a given input image.
+We propose to recast vision problems with RGB inputs as an Inverse Neural Rendering (INR) problem, by optimizing via a differentiable rendering pipeline over the embeddings of pre-trained 3D object representations and retrieve latents that best represent object instances in a given input image.

 Dataset unseen by the method.